 Zendaya rarely wears her hair in braids or “dreadlocks” (I’ll revisit the negative implication and history behind the name of that hairstyle in a later post).

-The journey to get to this moment of celebrating her hairstyle triggered emotions and thoughts as a African woman carving out her space in the corporate spaces — especially the digital and tech scene.
+The journey to get to this moment of celebrating her hairstyle triggered emotions and thoughts as an African woman carving out her space in the corporate spaces — especially the digital and tech scene.

 FISHY TAIL: Why Zendaya’s Hairstyles is Political And Opens Up Discussions Around Bias and ‘Casual Racism’